tamara-kostova/system-b-thesis/README.md

 - Data: synthetic OMOP CDM v5.4 (Eunomia/Synthea) + ATHENA real vocabulary

 ## Quick Start (Docker Compose)

+This is the recommended path.
+An alternative host-process path (`make start`, launches each service with `uvicorn`/`streamlit` directly instead of in containers) also exists via the `Makefile` - mainly useful if you need the standalone Streamlit UIs (applicant/reviewer/airlock) instead of the unified frontend.

 ### 1. Configure environment